lupyuen/lupyuen.github.io/src/lora2.md

 This shows the function calls leading to the Exception, so it's more helpful for troubleshooting.

-To find the source code that corresponds to the program address (like `0x2300ba88`), follow the instructions here to generate the RISC-V Disassembly File...
+To find the source code that corresponds to the program address (like `0x2300ba88`), follow the instructions here to generate the __RISC-V Disassembly File__...

 -   [__"How to Troubleshoot RISC-V Exceptions"__](https://lupyuen.github.io/articles/i2c#appendix-how-to-troubleshoot-risc-v-exceptions)

 ## BL602 Stack Dump

-For some types of BL602 Exceptions, the Stack Trace doesn't seem to be helpful.
-(The Stack Trace points to the Exception Handler, not to the code that caused the Exception)
+For some types of BL602 Exceptions, the Stack Trace doesn't appear to be meaningful.

+(The Stack Trace points to the BL602 Exception Handler, not to the code that caused the Exception)

-For such Exceptions, we need to dump the stack ourselves and analyse the trail of calls.
+For such Exceptions, we need to __dump the stack ourselves__ and analyse the trail of calls.

 Here's the function that dumps the stack: [`demo.c`](https://github.com/lupyuen/bl_iot_sdk/blob/lorarecv/customer_app/sdk_app_lora/sdk_app_lora/demo.c#L471-L490)